Americans owe $1 trillion in credit card debt

 “In 2021, we saw people paying off a record amount of debt,” said Jill Gonzalez, a senior analyst at WalletHub.
 “People had been saving through 2020, without much to do.”

-And then, everything changed.
-Spending picked up.
-Saving slowed down.
+Then, everything changed, spending picked up and saving slowed down.
 The Federal Reserve commenced an unprecedented campaign of interest rate hikes.

 Credit card debt rose by $86 billion in the fourth quarter of 2022, the largest increase on record.